 International debates on drugs are rarely more than reaffirmations of the established system.
-But 2016 is different.
+But today, things are different.

 Never before have so many governments voiced displeasure with the international drug control regime.
 Never before, to this degree, have citizens put drug law reform on the agenda and passed regulatory proposals via referenda or by popular campaigns.
 Never before have the health benefits of harm reduction approaches—which prevent overdose and transmission of diseases like HIV—been clearer.
 For the first time, there is significant dissent at the local, national, and international levels.

-UNGASS 2016 is an unparalleled opportunity to put an end to the horrors of the drug war and instead prioritize health, human rights, and safety.
+UNGASS 2016 was an unparalleled opportunity to put an end to the horrors of the drug war and instead prioritize health, human rights, and safety.

 But what does a UN meeting like this have to do with ordinary people’s lives?

 The simple fact is that if your government wants to introduce drug policy reform, it may have to wrestle with the stewards of the drug control system in the UN.